skit-ai/hiring/platform-intern/README.md

 - `GET /home/`
 Implement this API such that it is accessible only to authenticated users.

-If using python you should use Django framework for developing the backend.
+If using python you should use Django rest framework for developing the backend.
 If using GoLang you can use any http framework and [GORM](http://gorm.io/).

+### Instructions for the Candidate
+- Please ensure that code is well documented and available on github
+- Tests should also be written

+### Evaluation Criteria
+- Completeness of the question
+- Code Quality and use of PEP8 or any other formatter
+- Code coverage and unit tests
+- Git history

 #### Reading Links
 - https://dzone.com/articles/deep-dive-to-oauth20-amp-jwt-part-1-setting-the-st